ddugan23/notes/topics/startupMVP.md

 The goal is to get ANYTHING in front of a customer.

-If you think your MPV is special, you think it has to be perfect, you then spend a lot of time messing with it.
+If you think your MVP is special, you think it has to be perfect, you then spend a lot of time messing with it.

 You must assume it **HAS TO BE SHITTY**.